 GB Energy provides the opportunity for innovative financial models to fill the current gaps in the financing landscape for community shared ownership.
-In particular, recognising that in some cases communities will take some time to be able to self-organise, engage with developers, agree a deal, and secure affordable finance, our suggestion is that at the earliest stage of the project GB Energy secures 20% in every private development that will be community owned.
+Recognising that in some cases communities will take some time to be able to self-organise, engage with developers, agree a deal, and secure affordable finance, our suggestion is that at the earliest stage of the project GB Energy secures 20% in every private development that will be community owned.
 GB Energy would provide the upfront finance for this stake, ensuring that negotiations between individual communities and developers do not hold up the development of the project business model.
 GB Energy could make these investments on a portfolio basis, managing risk in a way that is not possible on a 'one community, one project' basis.
-Stepping in with finance at the early stage of development will significantly raise the value of shared ownership returns, by securing the risk premiums earned as projects progress from acquisition to operation.
+Stepping in with finance at the early stage of development will significantly raise the value of shared ownership returns, by investing at market value during the preconstruction or construction phase and thereby securing the risk premiums earned as projects progress from acquisition to operation.
 A further benefit of entering the process on this basis will be to protect communities from the risk of inflated commercial valuation of projects and investment stakes negatively impacting financial models.

-Alongside this, with the support of community energy umbrella organisations such as Community Energy Scotland, Community Energy Wales and Community Energy England, separate activities can focus on securing agreements with community organisations to allocate the full 20% stake across a number of community groups (with priority for local groups but with the option for other qualifying community organisations to invest where there is not enough local interest, see section 6).
+Alongside this, with the support of community energy umbrella organisations such as Community Energy Scotland, Community Energy Wales and Community Energy England, separate activities can focus on capacity building of relevant community organisations and securing agreements with them to allocate the full 20% stake across a number of community groups (with priority for local groups but with the option for other qualifying community organisations to invest where there is not enough local interest, see section 6).
 At this point, the community groups would agree governance arrangements and sign shared ownership agreements with the developer, and the investment made by GB Energy would be transformed into loan agreements with the respective community groups, who would pay back the loans at an affordable rate into a revolving GB Energy fund, to be reinvested in future projects.
+Where for whatever reason the full stake is not taken up at this stage, GB Energy can 'warehouse' projects until local community organisations are ready to take advantage of the opportunity.